Capital works – state-integrated schools

 If your board wants to use any of its own funds (including locally raised funds) for capital works, you must get the Ministry of Education's approval first.
 Here’s what you need to do.

 First, you need to obtain the proprietor's written approval as owner.
-The proprietor may decline if, for example, capital works of this nature are not included in the integration agreement.
+The proprietor may decline if, for example, capital works of this nature aren't included in the integration agreement.

 Contact the Ministry of Education's local office with written confirmation that:

-- the board will not exceed the borrowing limits (annual repayments of capital and interest must be within 10% of its annual operating grant) if it plans to borrow money for the capital works
+- the board won't exceed the borrowing limits (annual repayments of capital and interest must be within 10% of its annual operating grant) if it plans to borrow money for the capital works

 - the purchase and operating costs of the capital works asset(s) will be met by the board without disadvantaging the school's operation

-- the capital works will not negatively impact on the school,; for example, they will not create significant upgrading costs
+- the capital works won't negatively impact on the school; for example, they won't create significant upgrading costs

 - the project will bring educational advantages to the school

 - the board has sought legal and accounting advice, if required, to support the expenditure